biocore/unifrac/README.md

             Bypass the tips of the tree in the computation.
 This reduces compute by about 50%, but is an approximation. n_substeps : int, optional
-            Internally split the problem in n substeps for reduced memory footprint.
+            Internally split the problem in substeps for reduced memory footprint.

         Returns
         -------